 2. Snip Away Leaves

-Remove all the lower leaves keeping the upper ones intact.
+Remove all the lower leaves keeping the upper pair intact.
 Once done, put the cutting in a glass of water.

 3. Apply Rooting Hormone